 The flag of Amsterdam can be dated back to the Persijn family, who were wealthy people living there.
-It is said by some that the three crosses represent three dangers that the Netherlands used to deal with, those being fire, flood, and the Black Death.
-There is no proof for this though.
+It is said that the three crosses represent three dangers that the Netherlands used to deal with, those being fire, flood, and the Black Death.
+There is no proof for this, though.

 It is also possible that the crosses are there to honor St. Andrew, who was a fisherman and an apostle.
 St. Andrew is said to have been martyred on an X-shaped cross.

 They have won our country’s championship 35 times, and internationally they are seen in tournaments quite often as well.
 Dutch soccer legend Johan Cruijff has also played a big role in the development of Ajax, and the current stadium of Ajax is named after him.

 Most countries lay above sea level.
 With the Netherlands, it’s a different case.
 Big parts of our country lay beneath sea levels, including our capital city Amsterdam.
 The lowest part of Amsterdam is about 7 meters below sea level, which is about 23 feet.

 Thanks to dikes, dunes, and Dutch knowledge about how to keep the water away from our cities, it isn’t flooded.
 There is always the risk of a flood in the future, but our knowledge and technologies are evolving as well.

 Amsterdam is a great city for shopping, as there are so many stores and streets to visit, you could easily spend multiple days just shopping.
 If you have quite some money to spend, you might want to visit the P.C.
 Hooftstraat, but even if you don’t, it might be fun to take a look there.
 This street is where all of the luxurious brands have their shops, such as Chanel, Gucci, and Dolce & Gabbana.